vittoriodedi/operatingsystems/README.md

 # operatingsystems

-This repository contains my final project for the *Sistemi Operativi* course.
+This repository contains my final project for the “Sistemi Operativi” course.
 The project consists of a Bash script that implements a custom command called `aggiorna`, which can be used to synchronize files from one folder to another based on specific conditions.

 ## Description